Elijah-Rodriguez/machine-learning/NBA Rookie of the Year Predictor/README.md

 The player data was scraped as of 1/28/2025.
 The model at this time has chosen San Antonio guard Stephon Castle to be the 2024-2025 NBA Rookie of the Year!
 Stephon Castle is averaging 11.9PPG, 2.6RPG, 3.5APG, and shooting 40.4% from the field.
 In his last 10 games, Castle has been averaging 15.1PPG, 2.6RPG, 3.3APG, and a 44.3 FG%.

 All files used will be included in the repository along with a requirements.txt file to replicate in a local environment.
+To replicate this project, run the selenium-scraper.py file first, then requests-scraper.ipynb, and finally roy.ipynb.
+These files were seperated to not send requests everytime the model was changed.